 The introduction of SaaS

-However, once these issues had been sorted out, the adoption rate of the end users increased, it became clear that SaaS was here to stay, and has now proven over time to be beneficial for both the producers of these services and the end users.
+However, once these issues had been sorted out, the adoption rate of the end users increased, and it became clear that SaaS was here to stay, and has now proven over time to be beneficial for both the producers of these services and the end users.
 The commercial benefits outgrew concerns across most industries, except for those subject to highly regulated constraints.
-And as the model grew, so did the usage and adoption.
+And as the model grew, so did its usage and adoption.

 The Benefits of Saas